ycpcs/cs360-spring2017/assign/assign06.md

 title: "Assignment 6"
 ---

-**Due: Friday, March 24th in class** Late assignments will be penalized 20% per day.
+**Due: Monday, March 27th in class** Late assignments will be penalized 20% per day.

 Book Questions from *Introduction to Algorithms - 3rd ed.*
 ==========================================================